sigmdel/supermini_esp32c3_sketches/README.md

 ---

-**Code source qui accompagne [Coup d'oeil sur la carte de développement Super Mini ESP32-C3](https://sigmdel.ca/michel/ha/esp8266/super_mini_esp32c3_en.html).**
+**Code source qui accompagne [Coup d'oeil sur la carte de développement Super Mini ESP32-C3](https://sigmdel.ca/michel/ha/esp8266/super_mini_esp32c3_en.html).** Ce billet correspond à la version originale du référentiel datant du 14 octobre 2024.
+La version en anglais est à jour.

 ---

-***March 13, 2026***
+***March 16, 2026***

 Sketches in this repository use version 3.3.7 or better of the ESP32 Arduino core.

 A release and tag were created to easily recover the original 2024-10-14 release with fewer sketches that used version 3.0.1 of the core *as if that could be of interest*.
+The original version of the First Look post is available [here](http://localhost/michel/ha/esp8266/super_mini_esp32c3_org_en.html).

 ---